 One of the most innovative literary forms of recent years, the graphic novel uses a combination of words and sequential art to convey a narrative.
 With characters like the Filipina-American narrator in Lynda Barry’s One Hundred Demons, the Bosnian survivors in Joe Sacco’s Safe Area Goražde, and the AIDS educator in Judd Winick’s Pedro and Me, the graphic novel has become a significant medium for tackling a wide range of historical, social, and political issues.
 In this writing-intensive course, students discover how graphic novels use words and images to expand traditional narrative structures and conventions.

-Throughout the session, students apply their knowledge of the graphic novel in formal critical essays and in creative pieces that explore techniques of sequential art, such as layout and plot breakdowns.
+Throughout the session, students apply their knowledge of the graphic novel in formal critical essays and creative pieces that explore techniques of sequential art, such as layout and plot breakdowns.

 Sample texts: Understanding Comics, McCloud; American Born Chinese, Yang; Dropsie Avenue, Eisner; Watchmen, Moore and Gibbons.